+This metric shows how a student performed on questions at different levels of difficulty.
 Test questions are scaled from 1 (easiest) to 5 (hardest).
-To obtain these rankings, we use a modified version of Bloom’s Taxonomy of Difficulty and the percentage of students who have answered this question correctly.
+To obtain these rankings, we use a modified version of Bloom’s Taxonomy of Difficulty, reinforced by the percentage of students who have answered this question correctly when taking the exam.

 This score shows how a student performed on each general topic, such as math or reading.
 Keep in mind that standardized tests are much more difficult than school exams, and the percentages should not be equal.
 A 70% on a school exam means a student needs to improve considerably.
 A 70% on a standardized test can be a good score, depending on the test and the subject.